matrix-org/matrix.org/jekyll/_posts/guides/2018-09-21-usage-of-the-matrix-js-sdk.md

 * listening for timeline events
 * access the `MatrixInMemoryStore`
 * sending messages to rooms
+* how to respond to specific messages, as a bot would

 We'll use Node.js as our environment, though the [matrix-js-sdk] can also be used directly in the browser.